taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 end
 ```

-As you can see, we wrote a private function in our module to handle hasing the user password and then we use it as the last step in the changeset to update the password_hash field before saving that data to the database and now our password is securely being stored.
-We will this password_hash later when we implement user authentication.
+As you can see, we created a private function in our module to handle hasing the user password and then we use it as the last step in the changeset to update the password_hash field before saving the changeset to the database and now our password is securely being stored.

-Now we need to create a user context module that will be used as the api that uses our users ecto schema under the hood to make transactions with the database for our user resources.
+Our next step is to create the context module.
+This module will be used as the api to interact with our user resources.

+//TODO: Clean up this module after post is done

 ```
 ## lib/auth_example/users.ex